 Article Translations: (Spanish)

-So how does a doctor figure out whether a child's height and weight measurements are "normal"?
-Whether he or she is developing on track?
-Whether any health problems are affecting growth?
+So how do doctors figure out whether kids' height and weight measurements are "healthy"?
+Whether they're developing on track?
+Whether any medical problems are affecting growth?

 Why Do Doctors Use Growth Charts?

-Growth charts are a standard part of any checkup, and they show health care providers how kids are growing compared with other kids of the same age and gender.
-They also allow doctors and nurses to see the pattern of kids' height and weight gain over time, and whether they're developing proportionately.
+Growth charts are a standard part of your child's checkups.
+They show how kids are growing compared with other kids of the same age and gender.
+They also show the pattern of kids' height and weight gain over time, and whether they're growing proportionately.

-Let's say a child was growing along the same pattern until he was 2 years old, then suddenly started growing at a much slower rate than other kids.
-That might indicate a health problem.
+Let's say a child was growing along the same pattern until he was 2 years old, then suddenly started growing much more slowly than other kids.
+That might mean there is a health problem.
 Doctors could see that by looking at a growth chart.

 Are All Kids Measured on One Growth Chart?